nitishMehrotra/developers-brain/README.md

 expanding universe of people who code, tools we use and new workflows and design patterns we deploy this can serve as a place to cultivate the community brain.

-# Credits
+# 💫 Credits

 > You can read more about the motivation behind Developers' Brain [here](motivation.md)

-- Idea Inspiration from:
+- Source:
   - [TS Lim](https://github.com/tslim) and his project [Concepts](https://tslim.github.io/concepts/)
   - [Jani Eväkallio](https://twitter.com/jevakallio) and [Foam](https://foambubble.github.io/foam)
 - Built using [Foam](https://foambubble.github.io/foam), personal knowledge management and sharing system inspired by Roam Research, built on Visual Studio Code and GitHub.